whoopi24/commoncrawl-project/README.md

 word tokenization with lemmatization, removal of every punctuation mark and every token exceeding 15 characters as well as duplicated sequential lines and very short sentences with less than five words.
 For German lemmatization, the Python package `spaCy` provides various models, which differ in type and size.
-For this project, the model `de_core_news_md`, which is of medium size, has been used.
+For this project, the model `de_core_news_md`, which is of medium size, is used.
 For future needs, the `spaCy` model can easily be changed.
 This entire procedure of creating a pre-processed text corpus has to be done for every crawl and every variety, i.e. top-level domain.
 The helper function `count_pct_and_stopwords()` is used to count stopwords, punctuation marks and line breaks.